-- Up to 117 new dwellings - 30% affordable housing with a tenure split of 66% rented and 34% intermediate. - A mix of house types including one and two bedroom flats and maisonettes, two, three and four bedroom homes and three bedroom bungalows. - Accessible homes with 6 no. bungalows.
+- Up to 114 new dwellings.

+- 30% affordable housing.

+- A mix of house types including one and two bedroom flats and maisonettes, two, three and four bedroom homes and two/three bedroom bungalows.

+- Accessible homes with 14 no. bungalows.

-- Low carbon and energy efficient homes that are not only highly insulated but incorporate photovoltaic panels on roofs that are orientated to maximise solar gain. - A landscape led design that is sensitive to the setting of the site, incorporating a series of layered landscape tree belts to visually soften the roof-scape as it rises up the hillside. - Provision of extensive new public open space and a play area. - Pedestrian links to phase 1 and adjacent local centre with its range of facilities and to Hanwell Fields Park. - Ecology and biodiversity enhancements - Sustainable drainage with on-site attenuation basin.
+- A landscape-led design that is sensitive to the setting of the site, incorporating a series of layered landscape tree belts to visually soften the roof-scape as it rises up the hillside. - Provision of extensive new public open space and a play area. - Pedestrian links to phase 1 and adjacent local centre with its range of facilities and to Hanwell Fields Park. - Ecology and biodiversity enhancements. - Sustainable drainage with on-site attenuation basin. - Low carbon and energy efficient homes that are highly insulated and incorporate photovoltaic panels on roofs to maximise solar gain.